Changing from POP to IMAP

 You can change to IMAP by changing your existing account or by creating a new one from within your email client.
 You cannot change the account type for some clients, including Apple Mail, Outlook 2003®, Outlook 2007®, Outlook Express®, and Thunderbird®.
 To use IMAP with these clients, you must create a new account.

 Only our Unlimited Email plan supports IMAP.
-If you do not have an Unlimited Email plan, you can upgrade your plan.
+If you do not have an Unlimited Email plan and you want to use IMAP, you can upgrade your plan.

 - Log in to your Account Manager.

 - If your email plan is an Unlimited Email plan, IMAP is supported.
 If not, next to the account you want to upgrade, click Options.

 - Go to the Overview tab, and then from the Upgrade menu, select Unlimited.

 Upgrading your email account to support IMAP can take up to 24 hours.